goof23x/a1nastynas/README.md

 1. Register a domain name (e.g., from Namecheap, GoDaddy)
 2. Set up DNS A record pointing to your server's IP
 3. Ensure port 80 and 443 are forwarded to your server

-## Quick Start for End Users

-1. Download the latest A1Nas ISO from the [GitHub Releases page](https://github.com/goob/a1nas/releases).
-2. Use Rufus (Windows), Etcher (Mac/Linux), or the Proxmox ISO uploader to write the ISO to a USB stick or upload to your VM environment.
-3. Boot your server or VM from the USB or ISO.
-4. On the installer, select 'Quick Start' to use all default settings, or choose 'Guided Setup' for custom configuration.
-5. Access the web interface at the displayed IP address and start using your NAS!

 ## For Developers: Building and Publishing the ISO